cmusatyalab/elijah-openstack/README.md

   DevStack screen).
 In regular OpenStack log files are located under ``/var/log/nova``.

 * After rejoining the stack (/devstack/rejoin_stack.sh), if you appear to be locked out of the web interface, it is likely that keystone, the authentication component of OpenStack, was not restarted properly.
+[Authentication Error](https://github.com/cmusatyalab/elijah-openstack/blob/master/doc/screenshot-kilo/auth_error.png?raw=true)

 To restart it manually, you can run the following:

 	> $ keystone-all